AlisterMoral/Rock-paper-scissors/README.md

 # Rock-paper-scissors

+ In the odin path we have to rework on the rock paper scissor so i decide to make it look like one of my favorite manga Dragon ball

 Rock paper scissors js
 I've start the rock paper scissor project creating a "getComputerChoice" function who will randomly return rock paper and scissor.